BigDaveCoding/react-practice/README.md

 # react-practice
-I want to understand React and how to use it.
+I want to understand React and learn how to effectively use it in development.